EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 ---

-Thanks for sticking by my ramblings.
+Thanks for sticking through my ramblings.
 These kind of abstract posts are not for everyone, and while they used to be a part of my writing style long ago, I've since lost the habit.

-Older versions of my blog had a lot of abstract posts like this, and a lot of my readers seemed to enjoy them, so it'd be quite a loss if this one had none, hence my impulse to write this one.
-I will not publish this, or post it on the internet to be discovered, and chances are that I will not write another abstract post for quite a while.
+Older versions of my blog had a lot of abstract posts like this, and a lot of my readers seemed to enjoy them, It'd be quite a loss if this one had none, hence my impulse to write this post.
+I will not publish this, or post it on the internet to be discovered, and chances are that I will not write anything abstract again for quite a while.

 If you've made it so far and found your way here, thank you.
 I hope you were not too lost in the wishy washy nature of the writing.